Motley Fool Stock Advisor review

 Upon completing my order, I was immediately hit with Motley Fool’s marketing and upselling tactics to upgrade to its Rule Breakers service.
 This upselling is a frequent complaint among Redditors.
 But you can simply reject the offer and continue with setting up your account.

-Over the next few screens, the Fool asked me to commit to following its 2 main principles: hold the shares we buy for at least 5 years and buy shares of 25 or more companies.
+Over the next few screens, the Fool asked me to commit to following its two main principles: hold the shares they recommend for at least 5 years and buy shares of 25 or more companies.
 I was then asked to agree to follow these fundamentals, and if I disagreed, to be aware that it could put my investing success at risk.
 This is a simple buy-and-hold strategy that many expert investors swear by.
 Regardless of your selection, you then move on and set up your investing profile by answering a few questions about your investing strategy and goals.

 The Stock Advisor account portal is straightforward